filecoin-project/FIPs/FIPS/fip-atomic_fvm_switch.md

 When CodeCIDs are to be returned, JSON-RPC operations can be extended with a "legacy CodeCIDs" option for the user to demand a conversion prior to returning.

+### Non-versioned changes and state tree migrations

+Today, actor logic can change without its version being affected and, therefore, without the associated CodeCIDs changing in the state tree.
+This is because the actor version (e.g. actors v6) represents a version of the ABI, not of the actor's logic.

+However, with the adoption of a canonical Wasm actors codebase across the network, _any_ and _every_ change in actor logic will result in different bytecode.
+Because actor code is now truly content-addressed over the bytecode, the CodeCIDs will change, therefore requiring a migration of all relevant actors in the state tree where, in the past, such migration would've not been necessary.

+There is no action to take in this FIP, but it is worth noting the difference in change management dynamics that this FIP will bring on.

 ## Test Cases